reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 1. The state protects everyone's basic liberties.
 E.g. freedom of movement, freedom of association, freedom of speech, etc. protected by police, courts, borders, etc. The state also guarantees prerequisites for a functioning democratic society, e.g. education, childcare, etc. This imposes constraints on those who otherwise deliberately assault otherwise (minor constraints), those who would unintentionally limit the constraints of others, e.g. polluting companies (moderate constraints), and on taxpayers (minor constraints).
 2. Disparities in opportunity to economic resources must not worsen anyone.
 Opportunity is meant in a strong sense here, i.e. A and B have equal opportunity iff A and B would have the same outcome if they had identical interests (as opposed to a weak sense of opportunity which merely requires that A and B have the same outcome if they had identical interests AND natural talents).
 Some notes on how this differs from the difference principle:
 	- This principle has no concern with equal (weak or strong) opportunity to all offices and positions, unlike the first part of Rawls' second principle.
 As for the second part of the principle (the Difference Principle), there are two differences:
-	- This principle focues on opportunity, rather than outcomes.
+	- This principle focuses on opportunity, rather than outcomes.
 It allows disparities in outcomes which are not the result of disparities in natural talents.
 E.g. there can be disparities in resources which are the result of different interests, which means they are not result of disparities of opportunity.
 Certainly, disparities in interests need not benefit the worse-off.
 	- This principle disallows disparities that worsen others, rather than disparities that do not benefit others.
 It allows disparities so long as they do not cause the poor (or anyone else) to be worse-off.
 The baseline for comparison is what a person's outcome would be if the better-off persons/group did not make themselves better off.
-3. Other aspects of government control can be decided by democratic election with the following conditions (should principle 2 be included under here?):
+3. Other aspects of government control can be decided by democratic election (should principle 2 be included under here?).
+	- The following conditions must be met:
 		- The policy must be as decentralized as possible (prevent tyranny of the majority).
 		- The policy must constrain certain citizen's behavior no more than how much other citizens would be constrained if the policy was not enacted.
 Economic policies fit well here.
 		- An epistocratic system is fine: we can ban minors, felons, mentally handicapped, etc. from voting.
 The bans cannot be too widespread as it might lead to disenfranchisement.
 The precise line to draw must be settled empirically.
 		- The state is the only way to alleviate such constraints OR the behavior that is constrained is legitimate only because of contractual support of citizens (e.g. think workplace or company regulations).
+	- Voting on regulating economic resources (e.g. taxation)
+		- Only allowed to account for cases where people are not incentivized to directly subsidize what they want.
+E.g. people want a museum, but people are not incentivized to provide initial funds (e.g. because startup costs are too high, there is little awareness of the museum initially, etc.).
+	- Voting on regulating personal movement/behavior.
+		- E.g. public nudity.

 Lexical priority of basic opportunities/liberties that everyone needs as a means towards wellbeing.
 Constraints on the lower priority are justified to protect constraints of higher priority:
 1. Freedom from assault, natural disasters, bodily autonomy.
 Protection from constraints on one's choices.